 If you accept the Ombudsman's decision, it's binding on you and the company.
 If you don't accept it, you're free to pursue other redress, for example, through the courts.

-If a service was mis-described, you may want to get the Office of Fair Trading or your local Trading Standards Institute involved.
+If a service was mis-described, you may want to get Trading Standards involved.

 Problems with your Green Deal finance contract: If your complaint directly regards the Consumer Credit Act, rather than a company's conduct, you need to seek help from the Financial Ombudsman Service or call it on 0800 023 4567.

 However, if your complaint is regarding how your repayments are being taken, for example, you should go to the Green Deal Ombudsman.